Projects

 Step 5: Compact the Subgrade

-Southern Utah specific: Our dry desert soil does not compact well when it is bone dry.
-For proper compaction, you need to add moisture.
-Lightly water the graded area and let it soak in for 15-20 minutes before compacting.
-The soil should be damp but not muddy --- think of the consistency of soil after a light rain.
-Make at least 3 passes with the plate compactor over the entire area.
+Southern Utah specific: Our dry desert soil does not compact well when bone dry.
+Lightly water the graded area and let it soak 15-20 minutes.
+Soil should be damp but not muddy.
+Make at least 3 passes with the plate compactor.

 Step 6: Replace Topsoil

-Spread your stockpiled topsoil back over the compacted subgrade in a uniform layer, maintaining the established slope.
-Use the landscape rake to distribute it evenly.
+Spread stockpiled topsoil back over compacted subgrade in uniform layer, maintaining established slope.

 Step 7: Final Compaction and Seeding

-Lightly compact the topsoil layer (one pass with the plate compactor or a lawn roller).
-Seed or sod immediately to prevent erosion of your newly graded surface.
-In Southern Utah, fall (October-November) or spring (March-April) are the best times for lawn establishment.
+Lightly compact topsoil (one pass).
+Seed or sod immediately to prevent erosion.
+Fall (October-November) or spring (March-April) are best times for lawn establishment in Southern Utah.

 Common Grading Mistakes